-An equity investor through a syndication is typically considered a passive investor or limited partner in the partnership.
-The investment is therefore allowed to share in the above deductions based on their proportional ownership interest in the investment partnership.
+An equity investor through syndication is typically considered a passive investor or limited partner in the partnership.
+Therefore, the investment is allowed to share in the above deductions based on their proportional ownership interest in the investment partnership.

-During K1 season, real estate companies like Yankee Capital Partners, issue K-1 for tax reporting purposes.
-This does not reflect the overall wellbeing of the investment.
-Most of the time, you will receive a paper or passive loss that can be used to offset passive gains in other areas of the investor portfolio.
+During the K1 season, real estate companies like Yankee Capital Partners issue K-1 for tax reporting purposes.
+This does not reflect the overall well-being of the investment.
+You’ll often receive a paper or passive loss that can offset passive gains in other areas of your portfolio.

-An important question, we often get is why real estate investors attain so many great tax benefits.
-The biggest reason is that the government wants to us invest and accelerate the economy.
-In turn, the government has paved the way to create tax loopholes for active investors to benefit themselves as well as other passive investors who choose to invest.
+An important question we often get is why real estate investors attain so many great tax benefits.
+The biggest reason is that the government wants us to invest and accelerate the economy.
+In turn, the government has paved the way to create tax loopholes for active and passive investors to benefit themselves.
 These benefits go to entrepreneurs, founders of these entrepreneurs, and real estate investors.
-The government offers tax incentives in the form of tax deductions to promote their pursuits thereby stimulating the economy.
+The government offers tax incentives in the form of tax deductions to promote their pursuits, thereby stimulating the economy.

-Depreciation is an accounting method of allocating the cost of a tangible asset over its useful life and is used to account for declines in value.
-A common form of depreciation is straight line depreciation.
+Depreciation is an accounting method of allocating a tangible asset’s cost over its useful life and accounting for declines in value.
+A common form of depreciation is straight-line depreciation.
 This allows for equal amounts of depreciation each year.
-The annual deduction is divided by its useful life, which is considered by the IRS to be 27.5 years for Multifamily real estate.
-This is different from office, retail, and industrial which have a useful life of 39 years.
+The annual deduction is divided by its useful life, which the IRS considers 27.5 years for Multifamily real estate.
+This is different from office, retail, and industrial, which have a useful life of 39 years.

 As one of the tax benefits of commercial real estate syndications, the depreciation amount is such that a passive investor won’t pay taxes on their monthly, quarterly, or annual distributions during the hold period.
 They will, however, have to pay taxes on the sales proceeds.